Maliha-Momtaz-Islam/provision_aws_infra_with_terraform/README.md

 │   ├── s3-backend/  # S3 and DynamoDB setup for state management
 │   ├── ec2-cluster/ # EC2 cluster setup
 └── README.md        # Documentation

-##Disclaimer & License

-This `README.md` provides clear documentation for using your Terraform module, including inputs, outputs, and step-by-step deployment instructions.
-Let me know if you need further clarification or customization!
-This project is licensed under the MIT License.
-See LICENSE for details.